ValadaRP/healthAppFrontend/README.md

 `VITE_SPOON_KEY`

-You can can this key on that side
+You can copy this key on that side

 ```http
 https://spoonacular.com/food-api/docs